SamAng219255/BML-Brigadier-Macro-Language-/README.md

 `$if ( <execute arguments>; ) { ... }` or `$with ( <execute arguments>; ) { ... }` or `$execute ( <execute arguments>; ) { ... }`

-Creates an automatically generated function file which is called from current function in the format `/execute <execute arguments> run function ...`.
+Creates an automatically generated function file which is called from the current function in the format `/execute <execute arguments> run function ...`.
 In this way, it creates and executes a function with the conditions and context given inside the parentheses ("(" and ")").
 The arguments to the execute command, found in the parentheses, must end in a semicolon.

 `$if ( <execute arguments>; ) { ... } $else { ... }` or `$if ( <execute arguments>; ) { ... } $elseif ( <execute arguments>; ) { ... } $else { .. }` or `$if ( <execute arguments>; ) { ... } $else if ( <execute arguments>; ) { ... } $else { .. }`

 This command creates two or more separate generated function files.
-Each ones contains the contents of one of the pairs of braces ("{" and "}").
-The values of the parentheses ("(" and ")") operate the same the standalone `$if` command.
+Each one contains the contents of one of the pairs of braces ("{" and "}").
+The values of the parentheses ("(" and ")") operate the same as the standalone `$if` command.

 The "else" function is called directly from the current function (`/function ...`).
 All other functions are called in order from the beginning of the "else" function with an "execute...return" call (`/execute ... run return run function ...`).
-This makes them end execute of the else file if the conditions pass.
+This makes them end execution of the else file if the conditions pass.

 `$ifreturn ( <execute arguments>; ) { ... }`